 sudo su control

 Everyone except for advertisers hates adverts.
 Not only are they annoying, but they can consume a lot of bandwidth, be a privacy problem in terms of allowing companies to track your browsing habits and also any badly written scripts they contain may introduce exploitable security holes.
-Also if you're poor then adverts often make you want things that you can't have.

 You can block ads for any devices connected to your local network by installing the pihole app from Add/Remove Apps on the administrator control panel.
 This may help to improve overall performance of your devices by not wasting time downloading unwanted images or scripts.